Skip to main content

 • Requested scopes

-Permissions your application requests to access Pleo APIs.
+Permissions your OAuth 2.0 client requests to access Pleo APIs.
 See API Scopes.

 • PKCE support